 While Marvel Entertainment will continue to produce television shows for ABC, Freeform, and other aspects of Disney’s broadcast and cable empire, Marvel Studios will enter the television format for the first time on Disney+ by producing a number of limited series set in the Marvel Cinematic Universe.

 As Marvel Studios CEO Kevin Feige recently mentioned, the limited series format will allow MS to focus on some of the films’ supporting characters, whose stories may not fit well in a theatrical format.
-Feige confirmed on Thursday that the Thor film series’ Tom Hiddleston will reprise his role as Loki in one of the planned productions, while Avengers’ Elizabeth Olsen will reportedly headline another focused on Scarlet Witch.
-Additionally, word broke last week that a third limited series will feature Captain America supporting characters Falcon and the Winter Soldier, with actors Anthony Mackie and Sebastian Stan also reprising their roles.
+Feige confirmed on Thursday that the Thor film series’ Tom Hiddleston will reprise his role as Loki in one of the planned productions.
+Additionally, Avengers’ Elizabeth Olsen and Paul Bettany headline another focused on Vision and Scarlet Witch called WandaVision.
+A third limited series will reportedly feature Captain America actors Anthony Mackie and Sebastian Stan reprising their roles in The Falcon and The Winter Soldier.
+Additionally, Jeremy Renner will be back as Clint Barton in a Hawkeye limited series.
+Reportedly, the program will see him handing off the mantle to a younger woman named Kate Bishop, a key character in more recent Hawkeye comics..

-If the planned limited series are successful, it creates new opportunities for established MCU characters like Hawkeye and Lady Sif to take the spotlight.
-We’re also hoping it provides a venue for characters like Kate Bishop to make their way off the page and onto the screen.
+If the planned limited series are successful, they will create new opportunities for established MCU characters like M’Baku and Lady Sif to take the spotlight.
+It may also prove a launching pad for beloved comic-book characters who have not made their MCU introductions.

 Additionally, there are those who believe the service will pick up the orphaned Marvel Entertainment comedy series, New Warriors, but this is far from confirmed.
-It is also unclear if the service will revive the recently cancelled Netflix series Luke Cage and Iron Fist.
+Also, various contractual obligations make it unlikely Disney+ will revive the cancelled Marvel Netflix shows anytime soon.
+And considering the tone of those programs, it is more likely the Defenders will emerge on Hulu, Disney’s other streaming platform and home to more adult programming.

 Outside of Marvel and Star Wars, Disney+ will rely on some of its best-known properties to entice Disney fans into subscribing.
-Series based on Monsters Inc., The Muppets, and The Mighty Ducks are all in development.
-A new version of High School Musical is also on its way.
+Series based on Monsters Inc. and The Mighty Ducks are both in development.
+A new version of High School Musical based around one school’s production of High School Musical, is also on its way.

 In August of 2017, Disney bought a controlling interest in BAMTech, LLC, a technology firm specializing in streaming service apps like HBO Now.
 According to Iger, the Disney+ platform will feature “elegant navigation” and ways to personalize content.
 Which, considering the way Netflix hides personalized watch lists these days, may be a bigger competitive feature than currently thought.